aniki-ly/FreeLong/README.md

 [Yu Lu](https://yulu.net.cn/), [Yuanzhi Liang](https://akira-l.github.io/), [Linchao Zhu](https://ffmpbgrnn.github.io/) and [Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=en)

-Please note that the code is still being fine-tuned, and we will release it in the coming days.
+Please note that the code is still being refined, and we will release it in the coming days.